stenhaug/website_ben_stenhaug/content/about/index.md

 showpagemeta = false
 +++

 I majored in statistics, economics, and mathematics at the University of Wisconsin-Madison.
-Following college, I nearly entered a PhD program in economics but seeking the uncomfortable joined Teach for America and served as a high school math teacher in Eastern North Carolina instead.
+Following college, I nearly entered a PhD program in economics but instead joined Teach for America and served as a high school math teacher in Eastern North Carolina.

 I then worked for nearly 3 years at Khan Academy on math content (everything from middle school to AP Statistics and AP Calculus) that is still used by millions of students worldwide.